 Frozen pipes can result in serious water damage when pipes split and ice melts.
 In addition serious fire damage can be incurred if attempts to thaw frozen pipes are not done with extreme care, caution and patience.

 Thawing frozen water lines can be a tricky and sometimes dangerous process.
-Every year there are several fires (some major) resulting from attempts to thaw frozen pipes.
+Every year there are several fires resulting from attempts to thaw frozen pipes.
+Never use a flame torch to thaw pipes.

-Extreme cold weather presents risks of frozen water and heating pipes which could burst and result in extensive water damage if not detected quickly.
-Water and heating pipes in guest rooms and storage areas can be especially susceptible during cold snaps if guests turn the heat down at night, leave windows partially open, or if heat is turned down in unoccupied rooms to save heating costs.
-Severe cold weather may cause pipes to freeze, crack and leak when heat returns and water will flood areas and run into rooms below, often causing extensive damage and taking rooms out of service.
+Extreme cold weather can present a risk of water freezing within your building’s pipes, which could burst and result in extensive water damage if not detected quickly.
+Pipes in unoccupied rooms and storage areas can be especially susceptible during cold snaps if the windows are left partially open or if the heat is turned down in unoccupied rooms to save heating costs.
+Severe cold weather may cause pipes to freeze, crack and leak when the heat returns.
+Water from leaking pipes often will flood areas and run into areas below, often causing extensive damage and taking rooms out of service.

 - Have furnaces and boilers checked and serviced every fall by a qualified heating contractor to ensure that they are working properly.